QuentinBultinck/RetroAchievements/Misc/Templates/CR_Templates/CodeReview_Template.md

 - [RANews Issue April 2025](https://news.retroachievements.org/issues/2025-04/jr-developer-program.html)
 - ...

-Once you've submitted your entry into the form, feel free to ping me, so we can mark this post-set promotion task as done!
+Once you've submitted your entry into the form, feel free to ping me, so we can close this discord thread as :white_check_mark: resolved!